Metrorail (Miami-Dade County)

 Metrorail is a rapid transit system in Miami and Miami-Dade County in the U.S. state of Florida.
-Metrorail is operated by Miami-Dade Transit (MDT), a departmental agency of Miami-Dade County.
-Opened in 1984, it is Florida's only rapid transit metro system, and is currently composed of two lines of 23 stations on 24.4 mi of standard gauge track.
+It is operated by Miami-Dade Transit (MDT), a departmental agency of Miami-Dade County.
+Opened in 1984, it is Florida's only rapid transit metro system and consists of two lines and 23 stations over 24.4 mi of standard gauge track.